 5.4 If there is a dispute regarding whether Ticket(s) have been paid for, or when such payments were made, such dispute shall be resolved by reference to the payment details provided by Joint Personnel Administration (JPA) or debit/credit card operator from which payments are taken.

 6.1 Subscriptions may be cancelled at any time giving ASL notice by contacting the ASL office.
 Termination will take effect immediately although any Player Funds held for scheduled Draws at the point of termination are non-refundable and will be applied to purchase of Tickets.
 Members who have had grants from ASL funds must have been (or must commit to) members for at least a 3 (three) year period – in accordance with the ASL DIN Grants Policy available on the ASL website.
+If you are joining the ASL to apply for a grant you must commit to 3 consecutive years of membership.
 When ASL has received this notice:

 6.1.1 It will notify JPA of cancellation of future payments.